-3.2.3 Asynchronous Messaging
+3.2.3 Asynchronous Resource Creation

-It may consume much time to collect necessary data and create a valid AA instance.
-Therefore, the ACS service is recommended to implement Create/Update operation as an asynchronous one.
-That is, the Implementation of the ACS repository creates an empty AA instance on accepting a request message and returns its EPR before collecting required information to initialize the AA instance.
+It may take some time to collect necessary data and create a valid AA instance.
+Therefore, the Create/Update operation can be implemented as an asynchronous one.
+That is, the implementation of the ACS repository creates an empty AA instance on accepting a request message and returns its EPR before collecting required information to initialize the AA instance.
 The AA instance is in the initializing state at this moment and does not accept any operations except for Destroy operation.

 The ACS client should be implemented assuming that the newly created AA instance may be in initializing state.
-The ACS client can check whether the initialization is successfully completed in the following ways:
+The ACS client can check whether the initialization has successfully completed in the following ways: